Scottsdale Miranda Violation Lawyer

 What Happens When Police Violate the Miranda Rule in Arizona?

-It’s very possible that a police officer forgot, or otherwise failed, to read you your Miranda rights during a recent arrest or police interrogation.
+It’s very possible that a police officer in Arizona forgot, or otherwise failed, to read you your Miranda rights during a recent arrest or police interrogation.
 Note, however, that if police did not place you under arrest or otherwise deprive you of your freedom in a significant way, the officer might not be under obligation to read you a Miranda warning.
 It is only a requirement if police place you under arrest.
 (This does not mean you don’t have the same rights prior to arrest – only that the officer does not legally have to read you these rights.)

 Speak to a Scottsdale Miranda Violation Attorney Now